Exile Tribe: History

-On January 25, 2017, THE RAMPAGE made their major debut with the single "Lightning", officially joining the EXILE TRIBE.
+On January 25, 2017, The Rampage made their major debut with the single "Lightning", officially joining the Exile Tribe.

-On September 15, 2018, FANTASTICS was announced as an EXILE TRIBE group and officially joined on December 5 after their major debut with the single "OVER DRIVE".
+On September 15, 2018, Fantastics was announced as an Exile Tribe group and officially joined on December 5 after their major debut with the single "Over Drive".

-On March 31, 2019, BALLISTIK BOYZ was announced as an EXILE TRIBE group, officially joining on May 22 with the release of their major debut album.
+On March 31, 2019, Ballistik Boyz was announced as an Exile Tribe group, officially joining on May 22 with the release of their major debut album.

-In June 2019, the Battle of Tokyo project started, which introduced a new unit of EXILE TRIBE called Jr.EXILE.
+In June 2019, the Battle of Tokyo project started, which introduced a new unit of Exile Tribe called Jr.Exile.
 This unit consists of the groups Generations, The Rampage, Fantastics, and Ballistik Boyz.

+On July 13, 2022, Psychic Fever officially joined Exile Tribe with their debut album "P.C.F".

+On October 31, 2022, Keiji Kuroki graduated from Exile Tribe and Exile the Second and retired from the entertainment industry, later from EXILE TRIBE.

+On January 11, 2023, Lil League officially joined Exile Tribe after their major debut with the single "Hunter".

+On August 23, 2023, Kid Phenomenon debut with the single "Wheelie", The Jet Boy Bangerz debut with the single "Jettin'" and Wolf Howl Harmony debut with the single "Sweet Rain" and officially joined Exile Tribe after a major debut.